johnj102608/stratsim_helper/README.md

 Brief explanation for each row:
-  "dashboard_template_name": name of the pre-built template, "output_dashboard_name": name of the output file, "input_prefix": prefix of the StratSim "Financial Details" files, "financial_sheet_prefix": prefix of each sheet within the StratSim "Financial Details" files, "firms": a list of firm names,
+  "dashboard_template_name": name of the pre-built template, "output_dashboard_name": name of the output file, "input_prefix": prefix of the StratSim "Financial Summary" files, "financial_sheet_prefix": prefix of each sheet within the StratSim "Financial Summary" files, "firms": a list of firm names,
   "year_sheet_prefix": prefix of each year-sheet within the template, "firm_prefix": prefix of firms within the template,